 6 – Leave the valuables

 The majority of Europe is pretty safe, but things can happen wherever you are so you always need to have your wits about you!
 Be careful in popular tourist spots especially, such as the metro in Paris, St Petersburg market in Russia and the Charles Bridge in Prague.
 Don’t carry any valuables with you to these places and make sure not to wack out a load of cash in the street for any reason.
 They key to safe travel is to not make yourself a target!

 7 – Go on a night out!

-Want to explore the famous nightlife of Berlin, or Budapest but you’ve been warned not to go out at night alone?
-One of the main concerns of solo travel in Europe is being alone at night an unfamiliar city.
+Want to explore the famous nightlife of Berlin but you’ve been warned not to go out at night alone?
+One of the main concerns of solo travel in Europe is being alone at night in an unfamiliar city.
 But that doesn’t mean you shouldn’t go out!
 Staying in a hostel means they’ll be lots of other solo travellers around and chances are, they want to go out too.
-Try not to be shy and try to gather a group of people from the hostel and all go out together.
+Try not to be shy and begin gathering a group of people from the hostel so you can all go out together.
 Safety in numbers as they say!
 Of course, remember that you have only known these people for a short time, so going out on mass doesn’t mean it’s safe to get completely trollied!
 Just have some common sense.

 8 – Use overnight trains

 Night trains are one of the best ways to save time and money when travelling solo.
 It cuts out the cost for a bed for the night and shaves a lot of time off your itinerary.
 Trains are also particularly swish in Europe, compared to other regions like Asia.
-The standard is high, they are generally pretty cheap and reliable and are easy to find times and book online.
-One tip – if you’ve decided against buying a Eurail pass, I would book the trains in advance.
-The prices get more expensive the closer you are to the departure date.
+The standard is high, they are pretty cheap and reliable and are easy to navigate.
+One tip – if you’ve decided against buying a Eurail pass, book the trains in advance.
+The prices significantly increase the closer you are to the departure date.

 9 – Keep your family in the loop